syncfusion-content/angular-api-docs/api/angular/ejGrid.md

 #### setCellText(primaryKeyValue, field, value)
 {:#methods:setcelltext}

-Used to update a particular cell value based on specified primarykeyvalue and fieldname
+Used to update a particular cell value based on specified primary key value and fieldname

 <table class="params">
 <thead>